-The soon-to-be-unranked Bulls lost for the third time in four games, giving up big plays and failing in the red zone in another Thursday night loss, 24-10 to unranked Cincinnati.
+The soon-to-be-unranked Bulls lost for the third time in four games, struggling on both sides of the ball in another Thursday night loss, 24-10 to unranked Cincinnati.

-The No. 24 Bulls (6-3, 1-3 Big East) were dominated before a crowd of 31,175 at a stadium in which Cincinnati has owned them, winning two previous meetings by a combined 39 points.
+The No. 24 Bulls (6-3, 1-3 Big East) were dominated in a stadium in which Cincinnati has owned them, winning two previous meetings by a combined 39 points.

-Grothe threw a season-high three interceptions while Cincinnati's Tony Pike, who played with a broken left (nonpassing) forearm, was superb, throwing for 281 yards and two touchdowns.
+USF's Matt Grothe threw three interceptions while Cincinnati's Tony Pike, who played with a broken left (nonpassing) forearm, was superb, throwing for 281 yards and two touchdowns.

 A year ago, USF opened the season 6-0 and rose to No. 2 in the polls before dropping three straight, the last against Cincinnati.
 This season, the Bulls opened 5-0, and again, Cincinnati (6-2, 2-1) delivered the third loss.

-It is USF's third straight loss on a Thursday night ESPN broadcast after ones to Rutgers last season and to Pittsburgh four weeks ago.
-Thursday's loss was USF's third this season to an unranked opponent and second in five days, after one Saturday at Louisville.
+It's USF's third straight loss on a Thursday night ESPN broadcast following ones to Rutgers last season and to Pittsburgh four weeks ago.
+Thursday's loss was USF's third this season to an unranked opponent and its second in five days, including Saturday at Louisville.

-The Bulls, once hopeful of a league championship and BCS berth, now are likely headed to the inaugural St. Petersburg Bowl on Dec.
+The Bulls, once hopeful of a league championship and a BCS berth, now likely are headed to the inaugural St. Petersburg Bowl on Dec.
 20.

 Pike threw for 227 yards in the first half, completing 14 of 19 passes.
 Twice, the Bearcats completed deep passes on plays in which the Bulls were flagged for pass interference.

-The biggest play of the half was an interception that Cincinnati's Mike Mickens returned 58 yards to the USF 14, setting up John Goebel's 2-yard touchdown run.
+The biggest play of the half was an interception that Mike Mickens returned 58 yards to the USF 14, setting up John Goebel's 2-yard touchdown run.
 Mickens intercepted a Grothe pass in last year's game and returned it 79 yards for a touchdown.

-USF answered with Grothe finding Carlton Mitchell for a 47-yard juggling catch and Mo Plancher rushing 32 yards to set up his 1-yard touchdown.
+USF answered with Grothe finding receiver Carlton Mitchell for a 47-yard juggling catch.
+Mo Plancher then rushed 32 yards to set up his 1-yard touchdown run.

-The defense buckled down in the third quarter, forcing three-and-outs on Cincinnati's first three possessions.
+USF's defense buckled down in the third quarter, forcing three-and-outs on Cincinnati's first three possessions.
 But USF's offense mustered only 55 yards of offense in the quarter with Grothe's third interception coming on a pass bobbled by tight end Cedric Hill.

 Not a fun stay